arxiver/goodreads-api/public/docs/source/.compare.md

 {
     "status": "false",
     "errors": [
+        "The email field is required.",
         "The userName field is required.",
         "The password field is required.",
-        "The fullName field is required.",
+        "The name field is required.",
         "The gender field is required."
     ]
 }